 - Recursive Case

-- The part where the function calls itself.
+The recursive case is the part where the function calls itself.
+Here, the problem size is reduced during each call.

 Example (Factorial):